bojanakoteska/SchrodingerAPI/README.md

     print("Error:", response.status_code)

 ```
-To interact with the API online, check the next subsection.
+To interact with the API online, check the examples in the next subsections.

 ### Examples of the DVR method for solution of one-dimensional (1D) Schrödinger equation <a id='1D'></a>